dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 ## Web Speech Service

-The first thing we'll do is create a service in our Angular app that we can use to interact with the Web Speech API via the Annyang library.
-Once we have a service that interfaces with speech recognition, we can then build a component for our app that listens to the user's voice and stores the words they speak for use in the madlib story.
+The first thing we'll do is create a _service_ in our Angular app that we can use to interact with the Web Speech API via the Annyang library.
+Once we have a service that interfaces with speech recognition, we can build a component that listens to the user's voice and stores the words they speak for use in the app.

 ### Generate a Service